filipecalegario/awesome-generative-ai/README.md

 ## Inbox: Games and AI

+* [The Generative AI Revolution in Games | Andreessen Horowitz](https://a16z.com/2022/11/17/the-generative-ai-revolution-in-games/): this article presents a list of use cases of generative AI in games
 * [AI for Game Development](https://huggingface.co/blog/ml-for-games-1): Creating a Farming Game in 5 Days.
 Part 1

 ## Inbox: Developing + AI